 Figure 2 depicts an example of a DU update (i.e., DU=1).
-We can see in the figure that for the $\mathcal{S}(B,2)$ release, the system migrates to a new dependency (i.e., $\mathcal{L}(A,1)$) while still keeping the same version of its other dependency (i.e., $\mathcal{L}(C,1)$).
+We can see in the figure that for the S(B,2) release, the system migrates to a new dependency (i.e., $\mathcal{L}(A,I)$) while still keeping the same version of its other dependency (i.e., $\mathcal{L}(C,I)$).

 From the alternative library dimension, our model is able to track library usage trends over time.
 Our model can track the number of migrations that have occurred within the universe of known systems to determine the usage of a library, which is denoted as LU.

-Library Usage $(\mathbf{L}\mathbf{U})$ is the total population count of user systems having a dependency relation to a library dependency at a specific point in time.
+Library Usage (LU) is the total population count of user systems having a dependency relation to a library dependency at a specific point in time.

 Figure 2 shows an example of the LU metrics.
-The figure shows that at point x in time, the LU of the $\mathcal{L}(\mathsf{C},1)$ dependency is two (i.e., systems B and D).
-However at point y in time, since the $\mathcal{S}(\mathsf{D},3)$ system release has migrated to the $\mathcal{L}(\mathsf{C},2)$ dependency, updating the LU counts of the $\mathcal{L}(\mathsf{C},1)$ and $\mathcal{L}(\mathsf{C},2)$ library versions to one dependent system each.
+The figure shows that at point x in time, the LU of the $\mathcal{L}(C,I)$ dependency is two (i.e., systems B and D).
+However at point y in time, since the $\mathcal{S}(D,3)$ system release has migrated to the $\mathcal{L}(C,2)$ dependency, updating the LU counts of the $\mathcal{L}(C,I)$ and $\mathcal{L}(C,2)$ library versions to one dependent system each.
 Furthermore, a system can use older versions of a library.
 This is modeled and shown in the figure, as a line branching out from the original line of library versions.
-For instance, library C separates into two different branches because the older $\mathcal{L}(\mathsf{C},1)$ dependency still has an active dependency relation to one system (i.e., system B).
+For instance, library C separates into two different branches because the older $\mathcal{L}(C,I)$ dependency still has an active dependency relation to one system (i.e., system B).

-(2) Analysis Method: Table 1 provides a summary of the metrics provided by our model.
+(2) Analysis method Table 1 provides a summary of the metrics provided by our model.
 To fully understand the migration phenomena and address (RQ1), we use our model to propose metrics that can analyze library migrations from both the system and library dimensions.

 From the system dimension, we analyze our system metrics to investigate the distribution of dependencies per system (m1) and the frequency of library migrations per library (m2).
 First, we utilize boxplots and descriptive statistics to report the median (\bar{x}) and mean (μ) for each metric.
-We then test the hypothesis that 'systems with more dependencies tend to have more frequent time after Peak LU m7 m8
+We then test the hypothesis that 'systems with more dependencies tend to have more frequent updates'.
+This is done by employing the Spearman and Pearson correlation tests (Edgell and Noon 1984) to test and determine any correlation relation between metrics m1 and m2.
+A high correlation score confirms the assumption that a more complex systems will tend to have more updates, while a low correlation will confirm the hypothesis that 'the number of library dependencies does not influence the frequency of updates'.